Breaking the SEG Myth: ISO/IEC 17065 Opens the Door for all UK Solar Installers (With a Catch – Read On!)

 This isn’t just about paperwork.
 It’s about making sure the UK solar market stays innovative, accessible, and fair.
 At GTEC, we’re proud to have led the charge on this—and we’ll keep pushing for clarity and common sense in all areas of renewables.

-If you’re an installer stuck in a tangle of red tape or unsure of your options we want to let you know that we are doing what we can and let’s keep moving things forward—together.
+If you’re an installer stuck in a tangle of red tape or unsure of your options, know that we’ve got your back.
+Let’s keep moving things forward—together.